Skip to content

 3. Transformation Inheritance

-State changes of the parent mesh affect all children.
+State changes of the parent mesh affect all of its children.

-1. Position: If the parent moves, the child moves together while attached to the parent.
+1. Position: If the parent moves, the child moves with it as if attached to the parent.

-2. Rotation: If the parent rotates around its axis, the child rotates around the parent's center as if orbiting.
+2. Rotation: If the parent rotates around its own axis, the child rotates around the parent's center, as if orbiting.

-3. Scale: If the parent's size doubles, the child's size and distance from the parent also double.
+3. Scale: If the parent's size doubles, both the child's size and its distance from the parent also double.

-Let's see how the rotation of the parent mesh affects the child.
+Let's observe how the rotation of a parent mesh affects its children.

 javascript